Harry Hole

-In his stories, Hole is a brilliant, introverted, and obsessively driven detective.
+Hole is drawn as a brilliant, introverted, and obsessively driven detective.
 He has few friends and often clashes with colleagues, but his work and skill are so widely known and respected that he is considered a specialist, leading him to sometimes consult on cases in other cities and countries.
 Throughout the novels, he sometimes uses unorthodox and illegal methods in his investigations.
 A common focus of the novel series is Hole's struggles with alcoholism and depression, as well as how his mental health suffers as a result of his morally questionable actions and the brutal nature of the crimes he investigates.
 The novel series eventually shows Hole recognizing the harmful nature of his work and increasingly problematic behavior, prompting him to leave the police force.
 Despite this, later novels show Hole continually finding reason to return to Oslo and assist new criminal investigations, despite his own initial reluctance and the protests of his loved ones.

 Critics liken the personality of Harry Hole to those of the famous literary detectives such as Sherlock Holmes, Hercule Poirot, Jules Maigret, and Nero Wolfe.
 According to Jo Nesbø himself, the character is inspired by and a tribute to Michael Connelly's character Harry Bosch.
 The novels are frequent bestsellers.